-- 35. The State Court Action was initially filed by HARTKE on or about August 30, 2018, and all Movants filed their lawsuits in the State Court Action well before Debtors filed their Chapter 11 petition. - 36.
-This factor favors relief from stay. - (5) The jurisdictional basis, if any other than 28 U.S.C. § 1334. - 37.
-There would be no federal jurisdiction over the State Court Action if not for the Debtor's bankruptcy filing. - 38.
-The litigation involves only state law claims.

-- 39. There is no federal question jurisdiction and no diversity of citizenship between the parties that would not be decided by a state law determination as to whether a corporation doing business in California is subject to process in state. - 40.
-This factor favors relief from stay. - (6) The degree of relatedness to or remoteness from the bankruptcy case. - 41.
-The issues to be decided in the State Court Action have no relation to the bankruptcy case and will liquidate Movants' claims against the Debtor. - 42.
-While the State Court Action is being litigated, the bankruptcy court would reserve its right to address judgment enforcement as to the Debtor, if and when appropriate. - (7) The substance rather than the form of the asserted "core" proceeding. - 43.
-The claims alleged in the State Court Action are not core proceedings. - 44.
-The causes of action in the State Court Action include negligence, violations of California Civil Code § 3346, trespass, and products liability as to Debtor and non-debtor defendants as well as premises liability, violations of California Code of Civil Procedure § 733, and nuisance as to non-debtor defendants. - 45.
+- 38. This factor favors relief from stay. - (5) The jurisdictional basis, if any other than 28 U.S.C. § 1334. - 39.
+There would be no federal jurisdiction over the State Court Action or the good faith determination if not for the Debtor's bankruptcy filing. - 40.
+The litigation involves only state law claims. - 41.
+There is no federal question jurisdiction and no diversity of citizenship between the parties that would not be decided by a state law determination as to whether a corporation doing business in California is subject to process in state. - 42.
+This factor favors relief from stay. - (6) The degree of relatedness to or remoteness from the bankruptcy case. - 43.
+The issues to be decided in the State Court Action have no relation to the bankruptcy case. - (7) The substance rather than the form of the asserted "core" proceeding. - 44.
+The claims alleged in the State Court Action are not core proceedings.
+Neither is the determination of whether Movants' settlement was reached in good faith. - 45.
+The causes of action in the State Court Action include negligence, violations of California Civil Code § 3346, trespass, and products liability as to Debtor and Movants.
+Additionally, claims for premises liability, violations of California Code of Civil Procedure § 733, and nuisance have been asserted as to Movants. - 46.
 None of these claims are "core" as defined by 28 U.S.C.
-157(b). - 46.
-This factor favors relief from stay. - (8) The feasibility of severing state law claims from core matters, to allow judgments to be entered in state court, with enforcement left to the bankruptcy court. - 47.
-Since the causes of action in the State Court Action involve only state law claims, there is no need to sever and maintain federal jurisdiction over any part of the State Court Action.
-The entire case can be severed from the remainder of the bankruptcy case. - 48.
-If the Superior Court enters judgment against Debtor, the enforcement of the judgment beyond any applicable insurance coverage with respect to this Debtor is easily left to the bankruptcy court (by way of administration of claims against the Debtor and of the property brought into the estate).
+157(b). - 47.
+This factor favors relief from stay.